oneexists/Bookshelf/react-ui/README.md

 ## Create Environment

 1. Create a file to store API URL environment variable.
 For local builds, name the file `.env` and for production builds, the file can be named `.env.production`
-2. Add API URL to the file with the name REACT_APP_API_URL (i.e. `REACT_APP_API_URL=http://localhost:8080`)
+2. Add API URL to the file with the name REACT_APP_API_URL (i.e.
+  `REACT_APP_API_URL=http://localhost:8080`)

+On first run, use `npm install` to install dependencies.

 ## Available Scripts